cyxx/rawgl/docs/3DO.md

 As any 3DO game, the data-files are read from an OperaFS CD-ROM.

 Inside the GameData/ directory
-* The game data-files are numbered from 1 to 340 (File%d).
+* The game data-files are numbered from 1 to 340 (File%d)
-* The song files (AIFF-C) are numbered from 1 to 30 (song%d).
+* The song files (AIFF-C) are numbered from 1 to 30 (song%d)
+* Three cinematics files : Logo.Cine, Spintitle.Cine, ootw2.cine

-The files are stored uncompressed, the only exception being the background bitmaps.
+The files are stored uncompressed at the exception of the background bitmaps.
-The decompression code can be found in the DOOM 3DO source code - https://github.com/Olde-Skuul/doom3do/blob/master/lib/burger/dlzss.s
+The decompression code can be found in the DOOM 3DO source code - [dlzss.s](https://github.com/Olde-Skuul/doom3do/blob/master/lib/burger/dlzss.s)

 ## Rendering